jpotts/alfresco-sdk-upgrader/README.md

 ## Tips

+The group ID, artifact ID, and version of your existing project will be maintained.
+However, if your project includes third-party dependencies or other pom.xml changes, you will have to manually merge those pom.xml files (see To Do).

 The script backs up your old project to a hidden backup directory relative to the root of the alfresco-sdk-upgrader project.
 If you need to recover the state of your project as it was before the upgrade, check there.